West Virginia dumps Cyclones

-After trading punches for the first few minutes, the Mountaineers went on a quick 12-0 run midway through the first half behind clutch shots from Haley and Emmit Matthews.
+After trading punches for the first few minutes, the Mountaineers went on a quick 12-0 run midway through the first half behind clutch shots from Haley and Emmitt Matthews Jr.

+“Obviously, this three-week stretch has been tough for us for a couple reasons,” Prohm said.
+“We just got to figure out how to get through it.
+That’s the bottom line . we haven’t been good enough to win at home.
+We haven’t been good enough to win on the road.
+I’m the same coach three weeks ago and they’re the same players.”

-The Cyclones conclude their season against No. 8 Texas Tech on Saturday.
+Iowa State hosts No. 8 Texas Tech on Saturday in the regular-season finale.

 Post a comment as